This post reviews the best non-toxic cookware to buy including the safest brands of cookware, and discusses the types of cookware to avoid and why.

 However, not all studies have shown these increased risks so until we have better, more definitive studies I suggest taking a cautious approach and avoiding aluminum cookware if possible.
 There are many other healthier alternatives.

-Ceramic coated cookware:
+7. Ceramic coated cookware:

 Ceramic cookware is frequently advertised as a safe non-stick alternative to traditional non-stick pots and pans (like the ones coated in Teflon and other non-stick coatings).
 Unfortunately, many of these brands are not as safe as they want you to believe.
 I actually have an entire post dedicated to reviewing ceramic cookware that I highly recommend reading for more information on this topic.

 The problem is that the vast majority of ceramic cookware on the market is not pure ceramic, it is ceramic-coated cookware.
-Not only that, but the ceramic coatings are not pure ceramic, and like other non-stick coatings, these ceramic coatings can still have risks.
+Not only that, but the ceramic coatings are not pure ceramic, and like other non-stick coatings, these coatings can still have risks.

 One of the reasons these ceramic coatings can be unsafe are titanium dioxide nanoparticles.
 When looking at ceramic cookware, the ceramic coatings used by many brands have been found to release titanium dioxide nanoparticles from the non-stick coating into food and some of the most popular brands of ceramic coated cookware including Caraway and Our Place (they make the Always pan) do use nanoparticles in their coatings.

-This is concerning because ingestion of nano titanium dioxide has been shown to cause many different health issues in animals including: causing harmful effects on male fertility (including damaging sperm), damaging the liver, testicles, heart, brain, kidneys, as well as altering the gut microbiome.
+This is concerning because ingestion of nano titanium dioxide has been shown to cause many different health issues including: causing harmful effects on male fertility (including damaging sperm), damaging the liver, testicles, heart, brain, kidneys, as well as altering the gut microbiome.

 Because of the potential health concerns of nano titanium dioxide France recently banned the use of nano titanium dioxide as a food additive.